Azure/fta-architecturalreview/articles/introduction.md

 * How does the solution scale?
 How is extra capacity added, and in which situations would this be required?
 * How do transient faults in each component affect the health of the overall solution (including internal or 3rd party dependencies)?
 * How do you determine the health of a tier / set of resources?
-* Are there any upstream/downstream dependencies of this solution to other customer or 3rd party solutions?
+* Are there any upstream/downstream dependencies of this solution to other reviewee or 3rd party solutions?
 * Additionally, are there workloads within the solution with different RPO/RTO targets?
 	* RPO (recovery point objective â€“ how much data can be lost during a failure)
 	* RTO (recovery time objective how long can the system take to recover from a failure) targets?